Emptying and Cleaning Your Urinary Catheter Bag

 Drain any remaining urine from the bag you just disconnected.
 Close the drainage valve.

-Pour some warm soapy water into the bag.
+Pour some warm (not hot) soapy water into the bag.
 Swish the soap around, being sure to get the corners of the bag.

 Drain the solution and rinse the bag with cold tap water.